Girish-Krishnan/Analog-Guitar-Pedal-Simulation/README.md

 - `riff.wav` – the clean, generated guitar riff
 - `fuzz.wav` – the same riff processed by the fuzz pedal simulation
+- `fuzz_schematic.png` – schematic diagram of the fuzz circuit
 - `fuzz_waveform.png` – plot of the first few milliseconds of the processed audio

 Listen to the WAV files and open the plot image to observe how the analog circuit model affects the waveform.